iExploze/Song-Guess-good/README.md

 Ricky
 Flora

+Work flow:

+Quick discussion/ detail discussion with group
+Divide work up clearly
+Communicate clearly what we're working on and what information we need.
+Do implementation
+Submit pull request for it and do a review on it Delete/pull branch repeat.
+Goals: Finish entities Use case to be completed:

+signup - Ricky
+login - Ricky
+play song - Flora
+skip song - Ian
+guess song - Anson

 **A description of the problem domain your team is tentatively wanting to focus on in the project. (e.g., trivia, finance, real estate, etc…):**
 Our application is primarily centered around music trivia and is targeted toward